BBoutet1/developer_profile_generator/Develop/README_generated.md

 ## Installation

-In index.js file, make sure you have your github personal access toke as a string value for the variable called `accessToken`.
+In index.js file, put your github personal access token as a string value for the variable called `accessToken`.
 Then run the command line `node index.js`.

 ## Usage

 The user is prompted for his github username which is used to make a call to the github APIs (jSON and graphql) to retrieve email, profile picture, pinned repositories names, ect.
-Then his prompted with information about his project.
+Then he is prompted with information about his project.

 ## License